John-Tonny/relayer/README.md

 ================================================================

 This app subscribes "newBlockHeaders" and "sync" from Go-Ethereum via web3.js.
-Then it pushes the data to syscoin via RPC
+Then it pushes the data to syscoin via RPC through `syscoinsetethheaders` and `syscoinsetethstatus`

 Requirement
 -----------